sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Install a *DigiCert* certificate on the UI
 ==========================================

+Certificates can be stored in different formats.
+Different systems use different formats.
+The two important formats are:

+* PEM: stores keys and certificates in separate ascii-files; this format is used by the Grid middleware and storage programs;
+* PKCS12: stores keys and certificates in one binary file; this format is used by browsers.

+DigiCert automatically imports the PKCS12 file in the browser.

 In order to install the *DigiCert* certificate on the :abbr:`UI (User Interface)`, you need to export it first from your browser, copy it to your :ref:`UI account <get-ui-account>` and convert it to .pem format.
 This section shows you how to do this.

 Export certificate from browser